CypherpunkSamurai/go-build-it/NOTES.md

 Golang requires consistent naming.
 If im using camel case I need to define all structs in camel case, else i need to use snake case.

 Workflow file also was updated. `use` was renamed to `uses` for consistency.

+## 2025-02-20 12:21:20 - Added RunTask struct

+Added RunTaskType struct for converting workflows to runtasks that docker api can understand.
+Updated main to include a simple test example.
+Added test cases for RunTaskType.